Kyrylo Marsak: 2022–23 season

 After spending some time in Latvia, Marsak went to Finland in June 2022 for a training camp led by Alina Mayer-Virtanen.
 In response to an appeal from the Ukrainian Figure Skating Federation, she and her husband, Valtter Virtanen, decided to help Marsak prepare for the season.
 In August, he began training at the couple's skating club, the Peurunka Skating Academy in Laukaa.
 Shkidchenko remained in Ukraine but continued to guide Marsak via Viber.

 In September, Marsak placed ninth at the ISU Junior Grand Prix event in Latvia.
 He made his senior international debut in October, at the 2022 CS Finlandia Trophy.
-His first senior international medals, both bronze, came the following month, at the Volvo Open Cup in Latvia and Tallinn Trophy in Estonia.
+His first senior international medals, both bronze, came the following month, at the Volvo Open Cup in Latvia and the Tallinn Trophy in Estonia.

 In January, Ukraine named Marsak to replace the injured Ivan Shmuratko at the 2023 European Championships in Espoo, Finland.
-He qualified to the final segment in 17th place after the short.
-Shkidchenko died the day before the free skate.
-Marsak placed 22nd in the free and finished 21st overall.
+He qualified to the final segment in seventeenth place after the short program, where he scored a personal best.
+Marsak placed twenty-second in the free skate and finished twenty-first overall.
+The day of the free program, Marsak had learned that his coach, Dmitri Shkidchenko had died.

+He went on to compete at the 2023 World Junior Championships in Calgary, Alberta, where he finished fifteenth, scoring personal bests in the free skate and combined total segments of the competition.

+Marsak made his World Championship debut at the 2023 World Championships in Saitama, Japan, where he placed twenty-fifth in the short program and did not advance to the free skate segment of the competition despite delivering a solid program.
+He closed his season by winning the gold medal at the 2023 Ukrainian Championships.

+2023–24 season

+Marsak began the season with a Junior Grand Prix appearance, coming fourteenth at the 2023 JGP Turkey.
+He then competed on the 2023-24 ISU Challenger Series, finishing fifteenth at the 2023 Finlandia Trophy, eleventh at the 2023 Denis Ten Memorial Challenge, and fifteenth at the 2023 Warsaw Cup.

+Marsak went on to win bronze at the 2023 Tallinn Trophy and gold on the junior level of the 2024 Volvo Open Cup.
+At the 2024 Bavarian Open and the 2024 Tallink Cup, Marsak finished eleventh and fourth at these events.

+Selected to compete at the 2024 World Junior Championships in Taipei, Taiwan, Marsak placed twenty-third.
+He closed his season by winning his second consecutive national title at the 2024 Ukrainian Championships.